-- Track 100 percent of your spending for one month.
+- Track 100% of your spending for one month.
 This will create awareness of what you spend on.

 - After a month of tracking your spending, you can create a monthly budget.
-Set monthly goals or targets for each spending category in your budget, which will give you the ability to then compare what you actually spent during a given month for each category and then compare it to the goal to see whether you were on, over or under target for each expense.
+Set monthly goals or targets for each spending category in your budget.
+This gives you the ability to compare what you actually spent during a given month for each category against the goal to see whether you were on, over or under target for each expense.

 - Take my 100-Day Spending Challenge.
 For 100 days, focus on reducing or eliminating spending on one daily expense you can control.
 An example is lunch, which often costs $10 to $15 at restaurants.
-So make your lunch, an annual savings of around $1,500.
+Make your lunch for an annual savings of around $1,500.
 You probably also fritter away money on items such as doughnuts, newspapers, candy bars or coffee, and you could forgo those during the challenge.
 Or you could abstain from using your credit card for 100 days.
-(If you enlist one or more friends to do the challenge with you, you’ll multiply your chances of success.)
+(If you enlist one or more friends to do the challenge with you, you’ll likely multiply your chances of success.)

 Spontaneous spending is driven by emotions and a lack of self-control.
 You’re worn out after 30 minutes of wheeling a cart around the store, something not on your list catches your eye at the checkout counter, and you suddenly buy an item that wasn’t on your shopping list.
 Stores capitalize on this self-control weakness.
 They have marketing experts who set up product placements in checkout lines to exploit the likelihood of impulse purchases.

-So what do you do?
 Spontaneous spending is a subconscious act, so the remedy is awareness.
 Awareness turns on the conscious part of your mind, which can overpower your subconscious.
 When you are tuned into this marketing ploy, you’ll find it easier to stick to your list.
 That leads to a feeling of control over your spending.
-With repeated triumphs, you strengthen your self-control muscles so you’re less susceptible to retailers’ tactics for enticing you to spend more.
+With repeated triumphs, you strengthen your self-control muscles so you’re less susceptible to retailers’ tactics.

-In my study, 77 percent of poor people gambled on the lottery every week, and 52 percent gambled on sports every week.
-The odds of winning the Powerball are 1 in 290 million.
+In my study, 77% of poor people gambled on the lottery every week, and 52% gambled on sports every week.
+The odds of winning the Powerball are 1 in 292.2 million.
 Bob Martin, the late manager of Las Vegas’s first casino sportsbook, was once quoted as saying the number of bettors who win betting pro football is so small that “it is virtually the same as if no one won.”
-According to Bet Labs, a sports bettor has only a 2.3 percent chance of winning 53.2 percent of bets on games.
+According to Sports Insights, a sports bettor has only a 2.3% chance of winning 53.2% of bets on games.